mcbreese/mcbreese/README.md

-# Hi there 👋
+# Hi I'm Tom 👋

-## About Me
-Business Intelligence Developer focused on designing reliable data models and BI solutions that turn complex data into actionable insights.
+A Business Intelligence Developer focused on designing reliable data models and BI solutions that turn complex data into actionable insights.
 Passionate about data quality, automation, and analytics engineering.

 ## 📫 Connect with Me
 - [LinkedIn](https://www.linkedin.com/in/tom-breese-70/)